cnerg/cnerg.github.com/community/manual/expectations.md

 ### Technical Conferences and Professional Networks

 You are encouraged to attend technical conferences to as a way to engage with your technical community.
-We will discuss at which conferences make sense for you to present your CNERG research, with funding from the grants that support that research.
+We will discuss at which conferences it makes sense for you to present your CNERG research, with funding from the grants that support that research.
 You may also identify conferences that are valuable and interesting, beyond those for which you will receive financial support.
-(The Graduate School has [programs to request support for travel to conferences.](https://grad.wisc.edu/funding/grants-competition/)) The personal interactions that are possible in face-to-face meetings are uniquely valuable and are likely to provide near term input to your research and professional development as well as establish your place in a professional network for the long term.
+(The Graduate School has [programs to request support for travel to conferences.](https://grad.wisc.edu/funding/grants-competition/)) The personal interactions that are possible in face-to-face meetings at conferences are uniquely valuable and are likely to provide near term input to your research and professional development as well as establish your place in a professional network for the long term.
 We will work together to identify important and relevant conferences